A mutation-selection model for general genotypes with recombination: Informal description of the limit model

 \section{Informal description of the limit model}

-In this section we describe the asymptotic model and motivate why it is reasonable that such a dynamical system should arise as the limit of a sequence of discrete-time systems with the features listed above.
+In this section we describe the asymptotic model and explain by way of motivation why it is reasonable that such a dynamical system should arise as the limit of a sequence of discrete-time systems with the features listed above.
+We present a formal development of the model in Sections~\ref{SS:wasserstein} and \ref{SS:moddef} of Chapter~\ref{Ch:model}.
+The exposition in \cite{CE09} was based on an early version of the present text.

-Denote by $\M$ the collection of {\em loci} in the portion of the genome that is of interest to us.
+Denote by $\M$ the collection of {\em loci} \glossary{$\M$} in the portion of the genome that is of interest to us.
 There is a distinguished reference wild type genotype, and each locus represents a ``position'' at which the genotype of an individual may differ from that of the wild genotype.
 We allow the set $\M$ to be quite general and do not necessarily think of it as a finite collection of physical DNA base positions or a finite collection of genes.
-For example, the proposed explanation for the Gompertz mortality curve and mortality plateaus at extreme ages in Charlesworth \cite{bC01} suggest taking $\M$ to be a class of functions from $\mathbb{R}_+$ to $\mathbb{R}_+$: the value of such a function at time $t \ge 0$ represents an additional increment to the mortality hazard rate at age $t$ conferred by a mutation away from the wild type at this locus.
+For example, the proposed explanation for the Gompertz mortality curve and mortality plateaus at extreme ages in Charlesworth \cite{bC01} suggest taking $\M$ to be a class of functions from $\mathbb{R}_+$ to $\mathbb{R}_+$: the value of such a function at age $x \ge 0$ represents an additional increment to mortality at age $x$ conferred by a mutation away from the wild type at this locus.
 Some structure on $\M$ is necessary to accommodate rigorous probability theory, so we take $\M$ to be a complete, separable metric space.

 The genotype of an individual is specified by the set of loci at which there has been a mutation somewhere along the ancestral lineage leading to that individual.
-More precisely, a genotype is an element of the space $\G$ of integer--valued finite Borel measures on $\M$.
-An element of $\G$ is a finite sum $\sum_i \delta_{m_{i}}$, where $\delta_m$ is the unit point mass at the locus $m \in \M$.
+More precisely, a genotype is an element of the space $\G$ of \glossary{$\G$} integer--valued finite Borel measures on $\M$.
+An element of $\G$ is a finite sum $\sum_i \delta_{m_{i}}$, where $\delta_m$ is the unit point mass at \glossary{$\delta_m$} the locus $m \in \M$.
 The measure $\sum_i \delta_{m_{i}}$ corresponds to a genotype that has ancestral mutations at loci $m_1, m_2, \ldots$.
 The wild type genotype is thus the null measure.
 We do not require that the loci $m_{i} \in \M$ be distinct.
 We thus allow several copies of a mutation.
-This is reasonable, since we are not identifying mutations with changes in nucleotide sequences in a one-to-one manner.
+This is reasonable, since we do not identify mutations with changes in nucleotide sequences in a one-to-one manner.